suguruwataru/alpha-gamma/README.md

 result by doing alpha blending on colors in the sRGB colorspace, [which is wrong](#alpha-blending-and-linear-colorspaces).

-The experiments I did are recorded in [the next section](#alpha-blending-implementations).
+The experiments I did are recorded in [a following section](#alpha-blending-implementations).

 I found online